KingGalactix/ModUpdateServers/Foreign Input System (Recompiled)/ComboPracticeArena/README.txt

-Just unzip the main zip, and the folder with Additional GIs will appear
+Just unzip the main zip, and the Packed Folder will appear